Clinical trials and research

 We also have an RGB option available for tracking of visible light exposure, UVA/UVB separation, and higher accuracy UV measurements.

-What are the advantages of using SunSense UV Trackers?
+What are the advantages of using SunSense UV Sensors?

-SunSense UV Trackers provide accurate, real-time data that can be used to track participant sun exposure.
+SunSense UV Sensors provide accurate, real-time data that can be used to track participant sun exposure.
 As such, they have the potential to positively impact a variety of settings and populations.

 Interested in learning more?

-Contact Glenn Eliassen for more detailed information at ge@sunsense.no
+Contact Glenn Eliassen for more detailed information at ge@sunsense.no, or call +47 90 89 21 22.

 Published articles, reports, and other resources using SunSense